tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 #### Order

-- `companyId`: your Tradecloud company identifier
+- `companyId`: your Tradecloud company identifier.
+You can find your company id in the URL when selecting "My company" in the portal dropdown menu.
+For example in `https://portal.accp.tradecloud1.com/company/06893bba-e131-4268-87c9-7fae64e16ee9` the last part `06893bba-e131-4268-87c9-7fae64e16ee9` is the company id.
 - `supplierAccountNumber`: the supplier account number as known in your ERP system
 - `purchaseOrderNumber`: the purchase order number as known in your ERP system
 - `destination`: the delivery destination of this order as known in your ERP system